LathithaKunana/LathithaKunana/README.md

 - 🌱 I’m currently learning **TypeScript with React Native CLI**

-- 👨‍💻 All of my projects are available at [https://lathitha.netlify.app/](https://lathitha.netlify.app/)
+- 👨‍💻 All of my projects are available in my [Portfolio](https://lathitha-kunana.netlify.app/)

 - 💬 Ask me about **Ui design, Javascript, React native**